A patient has the right to:

 Release of Records:

 Your records will be released after you sign "Release of Medical Records" form indicating where your records should be sent.
 Please allow 2 weeks to process your release.
 There is a fee for copying records.
-Once you have requested the release of your records, questions can be directed to our copying service, Smart Corporation at 888-755-3444.
+Once you have requested the release of your records, questions can be directed to our copying service, Health Port at 877-595-9900.